Takeda Shingen, The ”Tiger of Kai” Lost to Time

 In 1553, at the age of 33, Shingen confronted Uesugi Kenshin (1530-1578, 上杉謙信), the warlord of Echigo (Niigata), in northern Shinano at Kawanakajima.
 Shingen aimed to establish control over northern Shinano, which was one of the most fertile areas in the province, and to build a prosperous nation and secure access to the Sea of Japan trade routes —vital for the resource-poor, landlocked provinces of Kai and Shinano.
 If their borders were sealed off by neighboring countries, the supply of essential goods such as food would be cut off.
 For Kenshin, too, North Shinano was strategically important, close to his Kasugayama Castle, and he could not afford to yield.
 The two forces clashed intermittently over the next 11 years: in 1555, 1557, and in 1561 during the most intense battle.

 Before the second battle, fearing the destruction of Zenkōji Temple, Shingen moved its treasures, including Japan’s oldest statue of Amida Buddha, to Kai and built Kai Zenkōji Temple to enshrine them.
-He invoked divine protection following the model of Minamoto Yoritomo (1147-1499, 源頼朝), who had once rebuilt Zenkoji Temple after establishing the Japanese first samurai government in Kamakura.
+He invoked divine protection following the model of Minamoto Yoritomo (1147-1499, 源頼朝), who had once rebuilt Zenkoji Temple after establishing the first Japanese samurai government in Kamakura.
 Shingen, as a descendant himself, used this symbolism to enhance his legitimacy.

 @ Mizuno Hidehiko

 The fourth and most intense battle of Kawanakajima then began.
 Shingen stationed his forces at Kaizu Castle along the Chikuma River, while Kenshin positioned his forces on nearby Saijosan Mountain.
-Shingen divided its forces into two groups and sending a pincer attack Saijosan: a detached unit would storm Saijosan, while the main force led by Shingen waited in ambush at Hachiman-hara to encircle the Uesugi army as it descended from the mountain.
-However, Kenshin anticipated this strategy, descended the mountain under cover of night, crossed the river, and reached Hachimanbara by dawn.
+Shingen divided its forces into two groups and sent a pincer attack Saijosan: a detached unit would storm Saijosan, while the main force led by Shingen waited in ambush at Hachiman-hara to encircle the Uesugi army as it descended from the mountain.
+However, Kenshin anticipated this strategy, descended the mountain under the cover of night, crossed the river, and reached Hachimanbara by dawn.
 As the morning fog lifted, Uesugi troops appeared directly in front of Shingen at close range.
-Despite being at a disadvantage caused by divided into two forces, Takeda army fought fiercely against Kenshin’s kurumagakari formation.
+Despite being at a disadvantage caused by being divided into two forces, the Takeda army fought fiercely against Kenshin’s kurumagakari formation.
 A detachment of the Takeda army that had rushed from Saijozan arrived at Hachiman-hara, and the Takeda army pushed back.
-After two hours of brutal combat, Shingen's younger brother, Nobushige, strategist Yamamoto Kansuke, and more 4,000 Takeda soldiers fell.
+After two hours of brutal combat, Shingen's younger brother, Nobushige, strategist Yamamoto Kansuke, and more than 4,000 Takeda soldiers fell.
 Uesugi casualties were reportedly over 3,000.
 While Shingen managed to retain control over North Shinano, he was now 44 - well past middle age in a time when a lifespan of 50 was common.

 Gaining Access to the Sea – Seizing Suruga

 In 1560, following the death of Imagawa Yoshimoto at the Battle of Okehazama defeated by Oda Nobunaga, Shingen's sphere of influence changed dramatically.
 He successfully brought the coastal province of Suruga (Shizuoka) under his control.
 Shingen immediately built a castle at Ejiri (Shimizu) and appointed Yamagata Masakage, one of Takeda's Four Generals, as its lord.
-Singen also incorporated seafaring groups in Ise Bay under his command and formed the Takeda navy, the first in Takeda clan’s history.
+Singen also incorporated seafaring groups in Ise Bay under his command and formed the Takeda navy, the first in the Takeda clan’s history.
 This enabled him to secure food from the fertile land, seafood, and salt, as well as supply routes for gunpowder and weapons.
 In 1571, on the eve of the Battle of Mikatagahara, he captured Okitsu Castle in Suruga, further strengthening his naval forces.
-The Takeda fleet, consisting of one large Atakabune warship and several smaller fast boats, played a key logisitical role in his westward campaign, assembling at Omaezaki and sailed along the seacoast to supply the main Tkeda army with weapons and provisions by sea.
+The Takeda fleet, consisting of one large Atakabune warship and several smaller fast boats, played a key logistical role in his westward campaign, assembling at Omaezaki and sailing along the seacoast to supply the main Takeda army with weapons and provisions by sea.

 Battle of Mikatagahara – The Western Campaign